 module.
 This application is used to generate custom user-defined events

-of the type EV_USER_EVENT
+of the type EV_USER_EVENT.
+A

 practical example of using this would be for logging a caller’s choices